Alopecia Areata Chicago

 What is Alopecia Areata?

 Alopecia Areata is an autoimmune disorder that can result in the sudden loss of hair in round, circular patches on the scalp or body.
 It is thought to be the body’s immune response to the perceived threat of the follicles in which it attacks them.
 The inflammatory cycle is unpredictable and can go through stages of loss and regrowth.
-Alopecia Areata can sometimes run in families or be higher in people with other autoimmune disorders like thyroid diseases, diabetes and lupus.
+Alopecia Areata can sometimes run in families or be more common in people with other autoimmune disorders like thyroid diseases, diabetes and lupus.

 What causes Alopecia Areata?